A story by Simon Batterham

 For now, though, here is one such tale.
 Remember: the holiday itself is always, always over too soon.
 It’s the stories that live on.

 My love affair with Southeast Asia began around 10 years’ ago and doesn’t seem to be fading.
 I have revisited the region several times since that backpacking trip in 2009, and still have so much more planned for the future.
 There are so many reasons Southeast Asia has made such an impact on my travelling life and it continues to impress and amaze as my travel style develops too.
-I would like to share with you some of my personal highlights which keep dragging me back to the region and hopefully offer you some inspiration too.
+I would like to share with you some of my personal highlights which keep dragging me back to South East Asia and hopefully offer you some inspiration too.

 Firstly, as an adventurous traveller and lover of the outdoors, there is always somewhere to explore in Southeast Asia.
 Offering spectacular natural beauty throughout the region ranging from stunning beaches to rugged mountains, there really is nowhere else like it.
 The islands within the Andaman Sea and Gulf of Thailand offer pristine white sand beaches along with incredible coral reefs and incredible marine life.
 I enjoy pushing myself physically and recently hiked Mount Kinabalu which was tough but extremely rewarding, offering the most incredible sunrise from the summit.
 If you’re keen on trekking and exploring national parks I would highly recommend a trip to Indonesia.
 I have visited a few times and it continues to surprise and impress, offering unreal spots of natural beauty.
 Some personal highlights would be Ijen Crater, Mount Rinjani and Komodo National Park.